Skip to content

 Since you are prepared for the worst with this ultimate legal bailout provision, we believe it’s often better to hope for the best.
 Having your policy dividends buy paid-up additions as early and often as possible will build up substantial guaranteed cash value as well as contractually paid-up death benefit, both of which increase your share of future dividend payouts from your mutual insurance company.

-Policy Dividends During Your Distribution Years a.k.a.
+Life Insurance Policy Dividends During Your Distribution Years a.k.a.
 “Retirement”

 Once you are ready to retire, you may be ready to stop funding your policy, and no longer want to pay back loans.
 For this stage, we recommend switching future dividends to be paid in cash for a steadily increasing income stream.

 Taking dividends in cash does not decrease your death benefit, yet your cash value still climbs each and every year on a guaranteed basis.
-If you want a more aggressive income stream you can also surrender PUAs purchased from prior dividends.
+If you want a more aggressive income stream, you can also surrender PUAs purchased from prior dividends.
 This will obviously reduce your death benefit but may provide a much higher ongoing retirement income stream.

 Once you have taken out more cash than you have put into your policy, you can always take a policy loan against what cash value is left in your policy to avoid taxation.
 So long as some minuscule amount of death benefit is in-force at the time of your passing, there is legally no tax imposed on any prior lifetime withdrawals, loans, or the death benefit itself.

-One Mutual insurance company offering Whole Life has even created a special rider called an “Overloan Protection Rider” to guarantee that your policy does not lapse from unpaid loans regardless of how long you live without paying back loans.
+One Mutual insurance company offering Whole Life has even created a special rider called an “Overloan Protection Rider” to guarantee that your policy does not lapse from unpaid loans, regardless of how long you live without paying back loans.

 Whole Life Dividends If You Get Sick in Retirement